i-am-tanni/mud_painter/README.md

 Repetitions in the symbols determine any leading zeroes if applicable.

-**Warning**

-The largest number of repetitions results in the padding number.
+**Warning**: The largest number of repetitions results in the padding number.
 Does NOT consider consecutivity

 Example: